anoma/nspec/docs/anomian.juvix.md

 anything, what an engine can produce is part of the model of engines, and it's fixed.

-What exactly can an engine do if its not just the same message passing we already know?
+What exactly can an engine do if it's not just the same message passing we already know?

 <div class="grid" markdown>